Recognise Beauty & Perfection: Grow in Divine Love

 Such hesitancy is found in Ibn Qayyim al-Jawziyyah who, when discussing the matter of love, chooses not to give his own definition, but instead lists thirty suggestions of others; noting how they are either incomplete definitions or they are descriptive of love’s consequences.
 The only definition to gain near acceptance (though not quite a definition) is a rather lyrical description from a young Junayd al-Baghdadi who speaks about the self-effacement of the lover of God in the worship and service of Him.

-How ever love is to be defined, at its heart is the idea of ma‘rifat al-kamal - ‘recognising perfection’.
+However one defines love, at its heart is the idea of ma‘rifat al-kamal – ‘recognising perfection’.
 One of the great doors for man to nurture a deep and abiding love of God is appreciation of God’s acts of kindness and beneficence to His creation.
 ‘Hearts,’ it has been said, ‘have been created with a natural disposition to love those who do good to them.’
-As this appreciation deepens, the lover is lead to a still greater door: the door of ma‘rifat al-kamal - recognition of God’s utter beauty and perfection in terms of His acts (af‘al), attributes (sifat) and essence (dhat).
+As this appreciation deepens, the lover is lead to a still greater door: the door of ma‘rifat al-kamal – recognition of God’s utter beauty and perfection in terms of His acts (af‘al), attributes (sifat) and essence (dhat).
 In one celebrated hadith, we read: ‘God is beautiful and loves beauty.’2 Ibn Qayyim al-Jawziyyah writes:

 ‘The greatest way of knowing God is to know the Lord via His beauty, transcendent is He: which is how the elite from creation know Him.
-The rest know Him through one of His attributes, while the most perfect of them know Him by way of His perfection, awe and beauty – [whilst affirming that] there is nothing that even remotely resembles Him in terms of attributes.
+The rest know Him through one of His attributes, while the most perfect of them know Him by way of His perfection, awe and beauty – [while affirming that] there is nothing that even remotely resembles Him in terms of attributes.
 Now if, for argument’s sake, all the creation had beautiful forms, then the most beautiful of them (inwardly and outwardly), when compared to the Lord’s beauty, would be dimmer than the dimmest candlelight as compared to the blazing radiance of the sun.
 It suffices [to know] about His beauty that “If He were to remove the veil from His Face, the splendour of His countenance would consume His creation as far as His gaze extends.”3 It [also] suffices that every beauty, inner or outer, in this world or the Afterlife, is His handiwork.
 What then of the beauty of the Creator of such handiwork?’4

 He also said: ‘Thus, His names are all beautiful.
 His attributes are all perfect.
 And His acts are all wise, beneficial, just and compassionate.
 As for the beauty of His essence and what it is like, then it is something known only to Him; no other knows it.
 None of His creatures possesses any knowledge of it, except that some whom He honours are given some acquaintance of it … Indeed, a servant progresses from knowledge of the divine acts, to knowing the divine attributes; and from knowledge of the divine attributes, to knowing [something about] the divine essence.
 Whenever he witnesses anything of the beauty of the divine acts, he infers from it the beauty of the divine attributes; and from the beauty of the divine attributes, he infers from it the beauty of the divine essence.’5